Do Go On - 350 - Arctic Badass Peter Freuchen

 Yes.

-I'm pretty sure that's Nathan Damon.
+I'm pretty sure that's Nathan.

 Because he's just got your back.

-Damon, you're an absolute legend.
+Damon, you're absolute legend.

 From Thunder Bay in Ontario, Canada, it's David Chisholm.

-Thunder Bay and lightning with David Chisholm.
+Thunder Bay and Lightning.

 Yes.

-From North Sydney, home of the Bears.
+From North Sydney, Home of the Bears.

 In New South Wales, Australia, it's Will.